-Let's take a brief tour of the Dam illustrated by our map...
+Let’s take a brief tour around Dam Square illustrated by our map.

-Today it connects the main artery streets Damrak and Rokin (illustrated in dark grey on our Dam Square map above along with the other main street to the west Nieuwezijds Voorburgwal) and also provides access to the major shopping streets of Kalverstraat and Nieuwendijk, highlighted pink.
+Today it connects the main artery streets Damrak and Rokin (illustrated in dark grey on our Dam Square map above along with the other main street Nieuwezijds Voorburgwal to the west) and also provides access to the major shopping streets of Kalverstraat and Nieuwendijk, highlighted in pink.

 Dam square is a busy focal point for many arriving visitors and shoppers.
 Street performers set up on the square’s cobble stones, tourists mill about taking photos and feeding the pigeons whilst trams frequently rattle past.
 On a sunny day the cafe terraces on the northern flanks fill up with coffee and beer drinkers.